abumq/residue/docs/CONFIGURATION.md

 [String] This is URL same as [`known_clients_endpoint`](#known_clients_endpoint) with JSON object containing same properties as [`known_loggers`](#known_loggers)

 ### `extensions`
-[Object] Contains various types of extensions.
+[Array] Contains various types of extensions.
 You can specify each type of extension's array shared library modules.

-#### `extensions::log`
-[Array] These extensions get executed with every dispatch of log message.
-Only use trusted extensions as this may slow your server.

-Return value has no affect on the actual process

-#### `extensions::pre_archive`
-[Array] These extensions are triggered before rotated files are being archived.

-If returned with false `continueProcess`, server does not continue with archiving.

-This is best if you wish to archive it using your extension etc.

-#### `extensions::post_archive`
-[Array] These extensions are triggered after logs are archived.

-Return value has no affect on the actual process

 ### `loggers_blacklist`
 [Array] String where each string is logger ID.
 Whenever request using these loggers are received, they are ignored without notifying the user.